StarCraft II: Heart of the Swarm: Release and reception

 StarCraft II: Heart of the Swarm sold approximately 1.1 million copies worldwide in its first two days on sale, and was the top-selling PC game for the first quarter of 2013.

 StarCraft II: Heart of the Swarm received "generally favorable reviews" from critics according to review aggregator Metacritic.
 PC Gamer gave the game a score of 91%, calling it "A traditional RTS essential for anyone interested in competitive strategy games, and highly recommended for anyone who isn't."
 Daniel Shannon, writing for GameSpot, rated the game 8/10, lauding the game's "fantastically diverse campaign and entertaining online play" while criticizing the writing as "lackluster".
 He criticized the characterization of protagonist Kerrigan as "boring, and her actions are often incomprehensible".

 Awards

 The cinematics from Heart of the Swarm received the 2013 Golden Reel Award for Best Sound & Music Editing: Computer Interactive Entertainment from the Motion Picture Sound Editors society.
+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Heart of the Swarm for "Strategy/Simulation Game of the Year".